$102,400

 As the global economy reorganizes itself around algorithms, the cities that control the code will control the capital.
 The race is no longer to the sky; it is to the silicon.

-- By Icn@admin
+- By Adnan Al-Jaziri

-- Artificial Intelligence, Data Centers, REAL ESTATE, Sovereign Wealth, Technology
+- Artificial Intelligence, Data Centers, Real Estate, Sovereign Wealth, Technology

 THE ALGORITHM OF A CITY